proel341/wether-service/README.md

 # wether-service
 Simple service to check wether location.
 Application is pet-project.
-Data retriew from https://www.yt.no
+Data receive from https://www.yt.no

 ## Start an app container